 Choose Your Draw.io Installation Method

-In this guide, Draw.io can be installed through three different methods on Ubuntu.
-Each approach offers different trade-offs between update frequency, system integration, and sandboxing.
+Draw.io can be installed on Ubuntu through three different methods.
+In particular, each approach offers different trade-offs between update frequency, system integration, and sandboxing.

-For most users, the Snap method provides the easiest experience with automatic updates.
+For most users, the Snap method is recommended because Ubuntu includes Snap support by default and updates happen automatically.
 Alternatively, choose Flatpak if you already use Flatpak for other applications or prefer its sandboxing model.
 On the other hand, the .deb package gives you direct system integration but requires manual updates.

 Method 1: Install Draw.io via .deb Package